myeongsuseong/myeongsuseong.github.io/_pages/research.md

 Application studies
 ------
-Developed systems are used in preclinical (i.e., animal experiments) and clinical studies.
+Developed systems are used in preclinical (i.e., cell and/or animal experiments) and clinical studies.